 Our mission is empowering youth impacted by human trafficking and exploitation, equipping community members to recognize and respond to domestic sex trafficking and commercial sexual exploitation of children.

 We Shall Rise!

 In 2011, Azurdee began consulting with organizations and state agencies in an effort to teach others how to recognize victims and potential victims.
-Azurdee worked with programs to educate their staff on domestic human trafficking, the needs of survivors, and how individuals could make an impact.
+Azurdee worked with programs to educate their staff on domestic sex trafficking, the needs of survivors, and how individuals could make an impact.
 While researching the motivation needed to work with individuals who have experienced extreme trauma, Azurdee was challenged to develop her own direct service program.
-Through local leadership Azurdee was able to meet others who shared her vision of helping victims transition into survivors who thrived in their communities.
+Through local leadership, Azurdee was able to meet others who shared her vision of helping victims transition into survivors who thrived in their communities.

 Phoenix Rising's board is made up of members who provide leadership, volunteer their time, and give financially because they are dedicated to seeing an end to trafficking in our world.

 Interested in becoming a board member?
 Email us at: firstname.lastname@example.org

 Meeting minutes, financials, and other information available by request.